LauLauThom/knimeTGMM_reloaded/README.md

-# knimeTGMM_reloaded
+# TGMM in KNIME

-Knime workflow to automate the use of the software Tracking by Gaussian Mixture Model (TGMM, Amat et al.) for 3D cell segmentation and cell-lineage tracking in 3D+time image-sequences.
+Knime workflow to automate the use of the software Tracking by Gaussian Mixture Models (TGMM, Amat et al.) for 3D cell segmentation and cell-lineage tracking in 3D+time image-sequences.
 TGMM was designed to work with dataset of cells with fluorescently labelled nuclei (ex: H2B-mCherry in developping drosophila embryos).

 Results can be viewed either in Knime or displayed better using MaMut plugin in FIJI.